HHPatel1/SmartPlantGuardian/README.md

 - Machine-learning ready data
 - Documentation, metadata, and test suite

-USE THE 'START_HERE' folder as a guide through this repositery!
+///USE THE 'START_HERE' folder as a guide through this repositery///